Postdoctor in Neurochemistry

 To be eligible for appointment as a postdoc, the applicant is required to have a doctoral degree, a doctoral degree in art or a foreign degree that is deemed to be equivalent to a doctoral degree.
 This eligibility requirement must be met before the employment decision is made.

 In the first instance, those who have completed their degree no more than three years prior to the end of the application period shall be considered.
 Those who have completed their degree more than three years prior to the end of the application period may also be considered in the first instance if special grounds exist.
 Special grounds relate to leave of absence due to illness, parental leave, commissions of trust within union organisations, service within the defence services or other similar circumstances, as well as clinical service or service/assignment relevant to the subject area.

-To qualify as a postdoctoral researcher for this employment the applicant should hold a PhD in a relevant subject.
-The candidate should have documented knowledge on and experience of research on biomarkers for neurodegenerative diseases.
+To qualify as a postdoctoral researcher for this position, the applicant should hold a PhD in a relevant subject e.g. biology, chemistry, biomedicine, medicine or pharmacy.